mimiyin/Choreographic-Interventions/README.md

 - User test your improv.
 We will attempt it in class!

 ##### Week 8 Reading
+- Read and [watch videos](http://learningprocessing.com/videos/) for Learning Processing Chapter 6 on Loops
 - Read and [watch videos](http://learningprocessing.com/videos/) for Learning Processing Chapter 6.6 on Nested Loops
 - Read and [watch videos](http://learningprocessing.com/videos/) for Learning Processing Chapter 9 on Arrays
 - Read about [2D Arrays](https://processing.org/tutorials/2darray/)